Carrier battle group: 1956 Suez Crisis

 British and French carrier battle groups were involved in the 1956 Suez Crisis.

 1971 Indo-Pakistan war

-During the Indo-Pakistani War of 1971, India used its carrier strike group centered on INS Vikrant to impose a naval blockade upon East Pakistan.
-Air strikes were carried out initially on shipping in the Chittagong and Cox's Bazar harbors, sinking or incapacitating most ships there.
+During the Indo-Pakistani War of 1971, India used its carrier strike group centered on INS Vikrant to impose a naval blockade on East Pakistan.
+Air strikes were carried out initially on shipping in the harbors of Chittagong and Cox's Bazar, sinking or incapacitating most ships there.
 Further strikes were carried out on Cox's Bazar from 60 nautical miles (110 km) offshore.
-On the evening of 4 December, the air group struck Chittagong Harbour.
+On the evening of 4 December, the air group again struck Chittagong harbor.
 Later strikes targeted Khulna and the Port of Mongla.
 Air strikes continued until 10 December 1971.